aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 As you describe, in your CloudFormation templates, AWS resources by taking into account [lifecycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html) criteria and best practices, you might also want to reference configuration values stored in a centralized place.
 Parameter Store provides secure, hierarchical storage for configuration data management.

 In other cases, you might be required to reference sensitive information in your AWS CloudFormation templates.
 [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) helps you to securely encrypt, store, and retrieve credentials for your databases and other services programmatically.
+You can also choose to use Parameter Store [secure string parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-ssm-secure-strings) to store and reference sensitive data.

 When you use a dynamic reference, CloudFormation retrieves the value of the specified reference when necessary during stack and [change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) operations.
 However, CloudFormation never stores the actual reference value.